-Arrangements in place for managing any work health and safety incidents
+Arrangements for managing incidents

-The principal contractor should think about the types of work health and safety incidents that might occur.
+The principal contractor should consider about the types of health and safety incidents that might occur.
 The WHS management plan should document the actions that will be taken and who will represent the principal contractor.
 The following should be included (covering both the process involved and the person responsible for it):

-Incident management Arrangements to stabilise and evacuate any injured person after ensuring safety of rescuers Arrangements for isolating the incident scene Arrangements for making the workplace safe after the incident Arrangements for preserving the incident site Arrangements for notifying the principal contractor Notification of the relevant regulator and emergency services as necessary Arrangements for the investigation of an incident Emergency situations The emergency plan for the construction project Arrangements for testing of the emergency plan Arrangements for training and instruction requirements First aid arrangements The facilities and first aid equipment that will be provided by the principal contractor Arrangements for training in first aid First aid equipment that will be provided by contractors and subcontractors
+Process Action to be taken Incident management Arrangements to stabilise and evacuate any injured person after ensuring safety of rescuers Arrangements for isolating the incident scene Arrangements for making the workplace safe after the incident Arrangements for preserving the incident site Arrangements for notifying the principal contractor Notification of the relevant regulator and emergency services as necessary Arrangements for the investigation of an incident.
+Emergency situations The emergency plan for the construction project Arrangements for testing of the emergency plan Arrangements for training and instruction requirements.
+First aid arrangements The facilities and first aid equipment that will be provided by the principal contractor Arrangements for training in first aid First aid equipment that will be provided by contractors and subcontractors.

-The WHS management plan should also include arrangements for reporting and acting upon near misses that occur.
+The WHS management plan should also include arrangements for reporting and acting upon any 'near misses'.